Little Fishing Lake

 Little Fishing Lake is a lake in the east-central region of the Canadian province of Saskatchewan.
 It is a recreational lake located within the Bronson Forest Provincial Recreation Site.
 The lake is in the Monnery River drainage basin, which is a tributary of the North Saskatchewan River.
 It is connected to the river via a short stream from its western shore.

 On Little Fishing Lake's eastern shore is the community of Little Fishing Lake and a campground.
 Access to the lake and its amenities is from Highway 21.

 Fish species

-Fish commonly found in the lake include walleye, northern pike, northern hogsucker.
+Fish commonly found in Little Fishing Lake include walleye, northern pike, and northern hogsucker.